mobtexting/mobtexting-sms-module-plugin-for-vtiger/README.md

 ## Step 1 - The manifest file ##

 Create an empty folder which will hold all the files.
-Generally I will refer to this folder as root.
+Generally I will refer to this folder as `root`.
 First thing we need is the `manifest.xml` file.
 This file is required and the module name is SMSNotifier.

 ## Step 2 - The module class ##

-Create a folder named Modules in the root folder and inside create folders `SMSNotifier\providers\` under the file `MOBTexting.php` and you need to handle Vtiger events, also add `SMSNotifierHandler.php` file in `SMSNotifier\` under the folder.
+Create a folder named Modules in the `root` folder and inside create folders `SMSNotifier\providers\` under the file `MOBTexting.php` and you need to handle Vtiger events, also add `SMSNotifierHandler.php` file in `SMSNotifier\` under the folder.

 ## Step 3 - Adding the language file ##

-Next step is to add the language file so, Create a folder named languages and put it inside the root folder.
+Next step is to add the language file so, Create a folder named languages and put it inside the `root` folder.
 Inside languages put another folder named en_us and place inside it the file `SMSNotifier.php`.
 It is required to make the `en_us` folder and also create a new folder as `Settings\` inside it the file `SMSNotifier.php`.
 For other languages use the specific code, eg. `de_de, en_gb, es_es, ro_ro etc`.

 ## Step 4 - Adding a module template (layout) ##